-Covid: Chancellor announces £1bn fund for hospitality
+Covid: Chancellor announces £1bn fund for businesses

 With just four days until Christmas, people are looking forward to spending the festive season with loved ones after many missed out last year, when restrictions were brought in just before Christmas.

 Last week, Mr Johnson advised people to "think carefully before you go" out to socialise.
-The England's chief medical officer Prof Chris Whitty also urged people not to "mix with people you don't have to".
+England's chief medical officer Prof Chris Whitty also urged people not to "mix with people you don't have to".

 Many hospitality and leisure firms have been hit by a a collapse in bookings and reduced footfall as a result of fears over the spread of the Omicron variant.